From Cannings model to Brownian motion conditioned on local time profile: Preliminaries

 \begin{definition}[Cannings tree] Given a population profile $q = (q(s))_{s \in \mathbb{N}_+}$ and offspring vectors $\nu^s = (\nu_1^s, \ldots, \nu_{q(s)}^s)$, we define the associated Cannings tree $\mathscr{T}$ as a subset of $\mathcal{U}$ constructed recursively as follows: \begin{itemize} \item $\emptyset\in \mathscr{T}$; \item Suppose all elements \( u \in \mathscr{T} \) with \( |u| = s \) have been defined.
 Label them in lexicographic order as \( u^1 \prec u^2 \prec \cdots \prec u^{q(s)} \).
 Then the elements \( u \in \mathscr{T} \) with \( |u| = s + 1 \) are defined as

 where we set \( q(0) := 1 \) and \( \nu^0_1 := q(1) \). \end{itemize} The resulting set $\mathscr{T}$ is a prefix-stable subset of $\mathcal{U}$ representing a random rooted ordered tree. \end{definition} Intuitively, this construction starts by introducing an artificial ancestor, the root node $\emptyset$, which serves as the common parent of all individuals in generation $1$.
-Each vertex at height $s$ (i.e., with label length $s$) represents an individual in generation $s$, and the corresponding entry $\nu^s_i$ in the offspring vector determines the number of children that the $i$-th individual (in lexicographic order) in generation $s$ has.
+Each vertex at height $s$ (i.e., with label length $s$) represents an individual in generation $s$, and the corresponding entry $\nu^s_i$ in the offspring vector determines the number of children of the $i$-th individual (in lexicographic order) in generation $s$.
 These children are then represented by appending $1,2,\ldots,\nu^s_i$ to the parent's representation.
+The tree structure constructed in this way encodes the entire genealogy of the population.